Parks and Recreation

 What other activities are there to do in the winter?

 The region has a variety of outdoor winter activities for residents, including cross country skiing, skating, sledding and snowmobiling.
+For groomed trails and parks, download the Parks & Trails Map.

 I would like to have an event/party in a public park.
 How do I book it and do I need a fire permit?
 Is alcohol allowed?